bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 require(ggplot2)
 ```

-Recall that the GP is completely defined by its mean function and covariance function.
+Recall that the GP is completely defined by its *mean function* and *covariance function*.
 We can assume a zero-mean function without loss of generality.
 Until this point, we have not said much about what the covariance function is.
-In general, the covariance function encodes all information about the *type* of functions we're interested in.
-The most commonly used covariance function is the squared exponential covariance function:
+In general, the covariance function encodes all information about the *type* of functions we're interested in: is it smooth?
+Periodic?
+Does it have more complex structure?
+Does it branching?
+A good starting point, and the most commonly used covariance function, is the squared exponential covariance function:

-$C(x,x^\prime) = \sigma^2 \exp\biggl{(}\frac{(x-x^\prime)^2}{2l^2}\biggr{)}$.
+$k(X,X^\prime) = \sigma^2 \exp\biggl{(}\frac{(X-X^\prime)^2}{2l^2}\biggr{)}$.

-This encodes for smooth functions (formerly, it specifies funtions that are infinitely differentiable), and has two hyperparameters: a length-scale hyperparameter $l$, which defines how fast the functions change over the input space (in our examples this would time), and a process variance hyperparameter, $\sigma$, which encodes the amplitude of the function (in our examples this represents the gene expression levels).
+This encodes for smooth functions (functions that are infinitely differentiable), and has two hyperparameters: a length-scale hyperparameter $l$, which defines how fast the functions change over the input space (in our example this would *time*), and a process variance hyperparameter, $\sigma$, which encodes the amplitude of the function (in our examples this represents roughly the amplitude of gene expression levels).
 In the snippet of code, below, we implement a squared exponential covariance function

 ```r